noahmr/secure_survival_analysis/README.md

 Copyright (c) 2025, Noah van der Meer

-This software is licenced under the MIT license, which can be found in [LICENCE.md](LICENCE).
+This software is licenced under the MIT license, which can be found in [LICENSE](LICENSE).
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.